 A new job orientation can go a long way in helping you get started on the right foot.
-If your employer offers an orientation program, it may include a tour, training and an introduction to your new colleagues and company management.
+If your employer offers an orientation program, it may include a tour, training, and an introduction to your new colleagues and company management.

 Starting a new job can be hard.
 You’re the new kid on the block, and you don’t know anyone or how the organization works.
 Even with a good orientation program and a great new boss, there is going to be a learning curve.
 The first impression you make will be critical for workplace success.
-Here are 20 tips and strategies for success in your new job.
+Here are tips and strategies for success in your new job.

 You may do it online instead of on paper, but there is paperwork that you and your employer will need to complete in order to get you on the payroll.
 The forms you will need to complete include eligibility to work forms, tax withholding forms, and company-specific paperwork.
 Set aside some focused time to complete this paperwork.

 Would you like to know how much your paycheck will be before you get it?
 There are online calculators you can use to figure out how much your take-home pay will be after your deductions and to help you decide how much you should have deducted to cover taxes.

 Your employee benefits package includes all the benefits provided by your employer.
 Employers are required by law (federal and state) to provide some types of benefits; others are provided voluntarily by the company.

 What to Wear to Work

 Take some time to consider the best ways to impress your co-workers and form a good connection with them early on.
-If you're well prepared you can start the job on a strong postive note, without the new job jitters.
+If you're well prepared you can start the job on a strong positive note, without the new job jitters.